livexords-nw/fintopio-bot/README.md

 ---

-## 🌟 Version 1.2.0
+## 🌟 Version 1.2.1

 ### Updates

-- **Task System Enhancement:** Tasks can now only be claimed after a successful verification, ensuring improved security and integrity.
-- **Game System Optimization:** We've fine-tuned the game system for a smoother performance and a more engaging gameplay experience.
+- **API Game Space Tappers Fix:** The API integration for the Space Tappers game has been fixed to ensure improved reliability and performance.

 ---